-FDA issues mandatory recall of kratom products
+FDA issues rare mandatory recall of kratom products

 - Kratom is often used for pain relief or opioid withdrawal

-(CNN)The Food and Drug Administration issued a mandatory recall Tuesday for all kratom products manufactured, processed, packed or held by Triangle Pharmanaturals LLC after several of its products tested positive for salmonella.
+(CNN)The Food and Drug Administration issued a rare mandatory recall Tuesday for all kratom products manufactured, processed, packed or held by Triangle Pharmanaturals LLC after several of its products tested positive for salmonella.

 The FDA advises consumers to throw away any products associated with the recall, including but not limited to Raw Form Organics Maeng Da Kratom Emerald Green, Ivory White and Ruby Red.